SteerSuite/Release/README.md

 This will install OpenGL and GLEW.

+On Windows you will need to download glut32.lib and the opengl header files and put them in your Visual Studio library path.

 Note: The build system has been updated and now uses [premake4](http://premake.github.io/).
 You are going to need to have this installed to be able to build the software.